 Modern applications don’t function in isolation.
 To get the most out of the enterprise apps you build or buy, you’ll have to connect it to other applications.
-In other words, you have to engage in effective application integration to achieve your business goals.
+In other words, data engineers have to engage in effective application integration to achieve their business goals.

 Sometimes, this means connecting one application directly to another.
 But this is a rare occurrence in digitally transformed industries.
 More often than not, application integration means successfully connecting multiple independent systems.

 This is one of the reasons why enterprises across industries moved from on-premise data centers onto the cloud.
 Today, tech giants like Amazon, Google, and Microsoft all offer cloud computing solutions that are specifically built to engage in data and analytics.
 But for this post, we’re going to focus on Microsoft Azure.

 Microsoft Azure can be described as a continuously expanding and evolving cloud services solution that helps companies meet their business challenges effectively.
 You can build any type of app and deploy it utilizing your team's existing skill sets and tools and deploy it anywhere.

 Building smart apps is also quite easy on Azure.
 This is because you can use any tools, frameworks, and programming languages.
 Valuable insights can be derived by leveraging native artificial intelligence and analytics solutions.

 The rich set of cognitive APIs on offer can also deploy human-like intelligence into your custom apps.
 Some of these include Computer Vision, Custom Vision, Face (recognition), Form Recognizer, Ink Recognizer, and Video Indexer.
 No matter where your data lives, you can leverage Azure to unlock its potential and make intelligent business decisions.

 When you sign up for Azure, your organization will be able to take advantage of a fully managed, elastic data warehouse.
 In this scenario, you’ll get security at every level of scale at no extra cost.